mathscapes/website/about.md

 - _Research Mentorship_ provides one-on-one mentorship to who seek guidance for a research project that involves mathematics, computer science or human-computer interaction.
 - _Training and Workshop_ facilitates learning/hackathons for large groups typically in full day formats.

 Have a project for us?
 Get in touch — we'd be happy to hear from you.
-Contact us.

-hello [at] mathscapes.xyz
+[Contact us](mailto: hello@mathscapes.xyz).